 TLS certificates act as machine identities, safeguarding the flow of sensitive data to trusted machines.
 With the acceleration of digital transformation, the number of machine identities that organizations need to trust is skyrocketing.
 At the same time, cybercriminals are targeting machine identities to use in attacks.
 In particular, TLS keys and certificates are uniquely valuable to cybercriminals because of capabilities, such as the encrypted traffic they enable.

 Unfortunately, compromised machine identities can have a major financial impact.
-A recent AIR Worldwide study estimated that between $51 billion to $72 billion in losses to the global economy could be eliminated through the proper protection of machine identities.
+A recent AIR Worldwide study estimated that between $51 billion to $72 billion in losses to the global economy could be eliminated through the proper management and protection of machine identities.

 Given the impact and growing exposure to these threats, it’s worth asking whether security teams are properly protecting their machine identities?
 Venafi recently conducted a study on the security and operational risks connected with machine identities used to establish encrypted SSL/TLS connections.
 The study evaluated the opinions of 550 CIOs from the United States, United Kingdom, France, Germany and Australia.

 The study revealed that 75% of global CIOs expressed concern about the security risks connected with the proliferation of TLS machine identities.
 However, 93% of respondents estimated that they had a minimum of 10,000 active TLS certificates by their organizations; and 40% say they have more than 50,000 TLS certificates in use.